joshenders/inspircd-m_chatlog/README.md

     git clone git://gitorious.org/inspircd/inspircd.git

-Create a local branch for the `v2.0.5` tag and start tracking it
+Create a local branch for the `v2.0.5` tag and checkout into the new branch

-    git checkout -b v2.0.5 origin/v2.0.5
+    git checkout -b insp205 v2.0.5

 Copy the module to the `inspircd/src/modules/extra/` directory